ImanKari/G9JSONHandler/README.md

 Console.WriteLine(newObject.Dictionary.Count); // 3
 Console.WriteLine(newObject.Dictionary["Key 2"]); // Value 2
 ```
-## Attributes
+### Attributes

 - **G9AttrJsonComment**
   - This attribute enables you to write several comments (notes) for each member in JSON.
-    - Note 1: Indeed, JSON has no option for comments(notes).
+    - Note: Indeed, JSON has no option for comments (notes).
 But this library considers two ways for that.
-      1. Standard mode, this JSON library considers a custom member that consists of a key and value like the usual member item ("__ #CommentN __#": "Comment Data") and saves the comment note there.
+      1. **Standard mode** considers a custom member that consists of a key and value like the usual member item ("__ #CommentN __#": "Comment Data") and saves the comment note there.
       ```csharp
       [G9AttrJsonComment("Custom JSON Comment")] public string Name = ".NET";
       // {
       //  "#__Comment0__#": "Custom JSON Comment",
+      //  "Name": ".NET",
       // ...
       ```
-      2. Nonstandard mode, this JSON library saves comments notes between two signs ("/* Comment Data  /*").
+      2. **Nonstandard mode** saves comments notes between two signs ("/* Comment Data  /*") like JavaScript.
       ```csharp
       [G9AttrJsonComment("Custom JSON Comment", true)] public string Name = ".NET";
       // {